×

 When we asked people living in Jamaica what life is like and how people spend their time, they said:

 "Expat life in Jamaica is full of adventure, with numerous opportunities to experience the vibrant local culture, beautiful scenery, friendly people, and fascinating history.
 For digital nomads, the dream of living and working abroad in a warm and sunny location is made a reality, as Jamaica offers fast and reliable internet access, as well as cultural immersion.
 There are also opportunities to mix work and leisure, with a range of activities to be enjoyed, from snorkelling and diving to trekking and exploring rainforests.
-Expats and digital nomads in Jamaica can expect a traditional Caribbean experience where the famously laid-back attitude prevails and wonderful opportunities await to relax, grow, and make new friends," explained one person living in Jamaica.
+Expats and digital nomads in Jamaica can expect a traditional Caribbean experience where the famously laid-back attitude prevails and wonderful opportunities await to relax, grow, and make new friends," explained one foreigner living in Jamaica.

 Learn MoreGet Quote